 Florida Parkinson Foundation Center of Excellence

-The University of Florida Center for Movement Disorders and Neurorestoration was created in July 2002 and remains one of the youngest, most collaborative, and most rapidly growing Centers in the McKnight Brain Institute and College of Medicine’s enterprise.
-Since the launch of the center the growth has been exponential, and this is especially impressive since it started with two Co-Directors and two Staff Members.
+The University of Florida Center for Movement Disorders and Neurorestoration was created in July 2002 and remains one of the most vibrant, most collaborative, and most rapidly growing Centers in the McKnight Brain Institute and College of Medicine’s enterprise.
+Since the launch of the center the growth has been exponential.
+It now forms the core of the Norman Fixel Institute for Neurological Diseases.

 What makes our Parkinson’s Center of Excellence unique

-The University of Florida Health PF Center of Excellence is under the leadership of Irene Malaty, M.D. and it underwent another successful peer-reviewed site visit and re-certification in 2010.
-The independent reviewers and PF staff cited UF as one of the leading centers in the COE network, and commented that the UF Center was among one of the truly interdisciplinary clinical-research enterprises in the entire network.
+The University of Florida Health PF Center of Excellence is under the leadership of Irene Malaty, M.D.
+The independent reviewers and PF staff cited UF as one of the leading centers in the COE network stating that the UF Center was among one of the truly interdisciplinary clinical-research enterprises in the entire network.
 UF has been cited as, “a place for other centers to visit, to see how well care and research can be delivered.”

 The center offers a world-class patient-centric interdisciplinary experience and also world-class training for fellows and young doctors of all disciplines.
 Over 1000 patients with Parkinson’s disease are seen and followed annually.